-Guidance for UK businesses on rules for selling services to Germany if there's a no-deal Brexit.
+Guidance for UK businesses on rules for selling services to Germany.

-Read this page in combination with general guidance for all EU and EFTA countries
+Read this page in combination with the general guidance for the EU, Iceland, Liechtenstein, Norway and Switzerland.

 The authoritative source for German market regulations is the German government.
 This guidance links to official German sources wherever possible.